justeattakeaway/pie-aperture/README.md

 yarn test:visual

 # Run visual tests for a specific project
-# app-name - can be one of the following: nextjs-app, nuxt-app, vanilla-app
+# app-name - can be one of the following: nextjs-app-v13, nuxt-app, vanilla-app
 yarn test:visual --filter=<app-name>
 ```